 The Women’s and Gender Studies Program at the University of North Texas is committed to meeting the rising demand for women’s and gender studies as an academic discipline.
 Our program offers a global perspective on the interactions of gender with culture, race, class and sexual identity.

 Studying this area prepares you for work in:

 You may also find careers in areas not directly focused on women’s issues such as journalism, politics, science and teaching.

 Women’s and Gender Studies is available as a minor to undergraduate students.
 We provide you the flexibility to choose courses that appeal to your academic and career interests.
 Course work focuses on examining women’s achievements, roles and experiences and how race, ethnicity, class, sexual orientation and age affects them.
 This enables you to:

 These historical and theoretical perspectives are supported by research conducted by more than 30 affiliated faculty members who regularly teach women’s studies courses.

 In addition to necessary course work, you can gain insight about women’s studies by attending public forums and discussions sponsored by the program.
 We also offer you:

-Several scholarships related to women’s studies are available to help you pursue your education.
+Several scholarships related to women’s and gender studies are available to help you pursue your education.

-You can also meet other students interested in women’s studies through our student chapter of the Iota Iota Iota national honor society.
+You can also meet other students interested in women’s and gender studies through our student chapter of the Iota Iota Iota national honor society.

 You’ll need to complete 18 semester hours, including 9 advanced semester hours.
 More than 60 gender-related courses are offered through a wide range of departments, including anthropology, communication studies, economics, English, history and sociology.